-Public school students in Georgia will learn about sex abuse beginning in kindergarten under new legislation signed into law Tuesday.
+Public school students in Georgia will learn about sex abuse beginning in kindergarten under new legislation signed into law earlier this year.

-Senate Bill 401 was among several education bills approved this week by Gov. Nathan Deal.
-On Monday, he also signed House Bill 217, which increases funding for private school scholarships to $100 million annually, and House Bill 787, which gives more money to state charter schools.
+Senate Bill 401 was among several education bills passed.
+There is House Bill 217, which increases funding for private school scholarships to $100 million annually, and House Bill 787, which gives more money to state charter schools.

 The sexual abuse and assault awareness and prevention education mandated by SB 401 will reach 1.3 million students in kindergarten through ninth grade.
 The law started this year’s legislative session as House Bill 762.
 It is based on model legislation called “Erin’s law,” named after an Illinois woman who was sexually abused as a child.

 Erin Merryn has pushed state legislatures across the country to pass their own version.
 When Deal put his pen to the bill, Georgia became the 35th, behind Washington and Wyoming, said Merryn, who attended the signing.